 Instructions

 - Preheat the oven to 180C/350F.
-Line a large baking sheet with parchment paper, generously spray it with cooking spray, and set aside.
+Line a large baking sheet with parchment paper, place a wire rack on top, generously spray it with cooking spray, and set aside.

-- In a mixing bowl, add the chicken thighs, buttermilk, salt, and pepper, and let it sit for 10 minutes.
+- In a mixing bowl, add the chicken, buttermilk, salt, and pepper, and let it sit for 10 minutes.
 In a separate bowl, whisk the flour, cornstarch, salt, pepper, and smoked paprika together.

-- Using tongs, pick up marinated chicken thighs and shake off excess buttermilk.
+- Using tongs, pick up marinated chicken pieces and shake off excess buttermilk.
 Moving quickly, dip the chicken in the breading on both sides.

-- Add the breaded chicken thighs on top and spray each one with more cooking spray.
-Bake for 30-35 minutes, flipping halfway through.
+- Add the breaded chicken on top of the wire rack and spray each one with more cooking spray.
+Bake for 25 minutes, flipping halfway through.

-- Once the chicken is golden brown and reaches an internal temperature of 165F, remove them from the oven and serve immediately.
+- Once the chicken is golden brown and reaches an internal temperature of 165F, remove them from the oven and let it rest on a wire rack for 5 minutes before serving.

 Notes